 What are the reasons to perform a laparoscopy?

 Most fertility operations can be performed laparoscopically.
 The most common indications are:

 Ovarian capsule drilling

-The team of the Cape Fertility Clinic is highly specialized in laparoscopic surgery and is a referral center for advanced endoscopic procedures like severe endometriosis, removal of fibroids, tubal re-anastomosis and cervical cerclage.
+The Cape Fertility team is highly specialised in laparoscopic surgery and is a referral centre for advanced endoscopic procedures like severe endometriosis, removal of fibroids, tubal re-anastomosis and cervical cerclage.

 What is a Hysteroscopy?